North-West-Wind/CurseForge-CLI/README.md

+## This project is dead.
+Consider using an alternative such as [Ferium](https://github.com/gorilla-devs/ferium) instead.

 # CurseForge CLI
 Written in Java.
 Designed for all platform and portable use.
 Note that this is not a launcher.
 It is just a modpack manager.
 Game launching still requires Minecraft launcher.